Ceduna, South Australia: Demographics

 Ceduna has a number of Indigenous homelands situated within 20–30 minutes of the town.
-These are groupings of Indigenous families who have chosen to live together.
-The council area has the highest percentage of Aboriginal people of all local government areas in South Australia, with the population currently standing at 24.8% (911) of the population.
-A number of Aboriginal communities in adjacent unincorporated areas rely on the available services in Ceduna and use the town as a base for a variety of reasons.

-Very few of the indigenous inhabitants of Ceduna continue to speak the Wirangu language.
-As the regional service town, Ceduna attracts indigenous people from many language groups in western South Australia.
+The council area has 911 Aboriginal residents who make up 24.8% of residents, the highest proportion of Aboriginal people of all local government areas in South Australia.
+Ceduna is also a service centre for a number of Aboriginal communities in adjacent unincorporated areas.
+Very few of the indigenous inhabitants of Ceduna speak the local Wirangu language.
+As the regional service town, Ceduna attracts people from many indigenous groups in western South Australia.
 The Far West Languages Centre (FWLC) was established in 2006 to maintain three local Endangered languages including Wirangu, along with Mirning and Kokatha.

 Education

-The two schools in Ceduna are Crossways Lutheran School and Ceduna Area School (CAS).
+The two schools in Ceduna are Ceduna Area School (CAS) and Crossways Lutheran School.
+CAS has approximately 600 students, from Reception to Year 12, with approximately 25% of Indigenous students.
 Crossways has around 150 students from Reception to Year 10, approximately 80% of whom are Indigenous.
-CAS has approximately 600 students, from Reception to Year 12, with approximately 25% of Indigenous students.